Short-Term vs. Long-Term Loan

 The short term loans offer two main ways of borrowing.
 They are,

-The most common short term loan used today are payday loans.
-The loan repayment period varies from a week to a month depending on when you receive your next pay check.
+The most common short-term loans used today are payday loans.
+The loan repayment period varies from a week to a month depending on when you receive your next paycheck.
 This loan comes at a very high price.
 Payday loans were originally designed as an emergency stop-gap measure for one-time use.
 But the average payday loan borrower today takes out eight loans a year averaging $375 each for a total of $3000 on this he pays $520 in interest and fees.
-And rather than using it for emergencies 69% of payday loan borrowers use the money to pay recurring living expenses such as rent, food and credit card payments.
+And rather than using it for emergencies, 69% of payday loan borrowers use the money to pay recurring living expenses such as rent, food, and credit card payments.
+Once you get on this treadmill it is very hard to get off.

 About the Author: